How to Open a Thai Bank Account as a Foreigner

 Don’t worry though: keep reading and you’ll learn all the information you need about opening a Thai bank account as a foreigner.

 Long lines are a common sight at banks in Thailand during rush hour.
-Make sure you choose a convenient bank.
+Make sure you choose a convenient bank if time is important.

 Can you even open a bank account in Thailand as a foreigner?
 “Yes” is the short answer.